UniconLabs/cas4-services-management-overlay/README.md

 ## Embedded Jetty

 * Create a Java keystore at `/etc/cas/jetty/thekeystore` with the password `changeit`.
-* Import your CAS server certificate inside this keystore.
+* Import your server certificate inside this keystore.

 ```bash
 mvnw jetty:run-forked